-The key results of the October 1, 2019 actuarial valuation are as follows:
+The key results of the October 1, 2020 actuarial valuation are as follows:

-- The Funding Policy Contribution Requirement decreased from \$35,970,630 as of October 1, 2018 to \$35,335,830 as of October 1, 2019.
-This translates to a rate as a percent of total compensation decrease from 41.28% as of October 1, 2018 to 40.75% as of October 1, 2019. - The unfunded Entry Age Normal (EAN) actuarial liability for The Police Retirement System of St. Louis (PRS) decreased from \$218 million on October 1, 2018 to \$209 million on October 1, 2019.
-This is the excess of the EAN actuarial liability over the Actuarial Value of Assets. - The System's funding ratio based on the Entry Age Normal actuarial liability, the ratio of actuarial asset value to the EAN actuarial liabilities, increased from 78.4% as of October 1, 2018 to 79.4% as of October 1, 2019.
-The reasons for this change were as follows: - There was an expected decrease in the EAN unfunded actuarial liability of \$7.8 million from the employer and employee contributions made during the Plan Year. - During the year ended September 30, 2019, the System's assets earned 2.24% on a market value basis, but due to smoothing of prior investment gains and losses, the return on the actuarial asset value was 5.56% (as compared to 7.50% assumed).
-This resulted in an actuarial loss on investments of \$13.5 million. - On the liability side, the System experienced a gain on liabilities of \$14.6 million due to Plan experience.
-A significant portion of this gain was due to salary increases being less than expected during the Plan Year.
+- The Funding Policy Contribution Requirement decreased from \$35,335,830 as of October 1, 2019 to \$32,839,034 as of October 1, 2020.
+This translates to a rate as a percent of total compensation decrease from 40.75% as of October 1, 2019 to 38.11% as of October 1, 2020.
+The primary reason for the decrease in contribution rate is an actuarial experience gain on liabilities.
+The Funding Policy Contribution is based on the Aggregate Funding Method which determines contributions based on the expected future salaries of the current active population. - The unfunded Entry Age Normal (EAN) actuarial liability for The Police Retirement System of St. Louis decreased from \$209 million on October 1, 2019 to \$189 million on October 1, 2020.
+This is the amount of the EAN actuarial liability over the Actuarial Value of Assets. - The System's funding ratio based on the Entry Age Normal actuarial liability, the ratio of actuarial asset value to the EAN actuarial liabilities, increased from 79.4% as of October 1, 2019 to 81.4% as of October 1, 2020.
+The reasons for this change are: - o An expected decrease in the EAN unfunded actuarial liability of \$8.4 million from the employer and employee contributions made during the Plan Year. - O During the year ended September 30, 2020, the System's assets earned 5.69% on a market value basis, but due to smoothing of prior investment gains and losses, the return on the actuarial asset value was 6.84% (as compared to 7.50% assumed).
+This resulted in an actuarial loss on investments of \$3.7 million.

+On the liability side, the System experienced a gain on liabilities of \$14.5 million due to Plan experience.
+A significant portion of this gain was due to both salary increases and cost-of-living adjustments (COLA) being less than expected during the Plan Year.
+Average valuation compensation decreased by 0.1% from the prior year compared to an assumed overall payroll increase of 3.0%.
+Actual COLAs as of October 1, 2020 were zero compared to an assumed increase of 2.5%.

-Table I-1 below summarizes all the key results of the valuation with respect to the System's membership, assets and liabilities, and contributions.
+Table I-1 below summarizes key results of the valuation with respect to the System's membership, assets and liabilities, and contributions.
 The results are presented and compared for both the current and prior Plan Year.